 Regardless of the floor you choose, make sure that it is low maintenance and easy to keep clean!

-I used pieces of furniture rather than built-in storage so that our mudroom can transition with our family’s needs as children get older.
+By using furniture rather than built-in storage, so a mudroom can transition with a family’s needs as children get older.
 Simply switch out the bench for a larger one as needed.

-The mudroom bench adds flexible seating for the girls to put their shoes on, which are stored in the baskets below.
+The mudroom bench that we own, adds flexible seating for our girls to put their shoes on, which are stored in the baskets below.

-I found the three drawer chest at an estate sale just around the corner and store spare keys, sunscreen, hats and accessories in it so that we can grab them quickly when we’re on the go.
+Additionally, a three drawer chest that I found at an estate sale acts as a storage spot for spare keys, sunscreen, hats and accessories, so that we can grab them quickly when we’re on the go.

 Read all about our mudroom storage ideas if you’re looking for more mudroom organization and functionality in this room of your home!